The Italian Game

 What Is the Italian Game?

 The Italian Game arises after 1.e4 e5 2.Nf3 Nc6 3.Bc4.
 It is one of the oldest recorded chess openings, with analysis dating back to the 16th century by Gioachino Greco, the Italian chess master who gave the opening its name.
+For over 500 years, it has remained one of the most popular and instructive openings in chess.

 The logic is beautifully simple.
 White's first three moves accomplish everything a good opening should: the e4 pawn controls the center, the knight on f3 develops toward the center and attacks e5, and the bishop on c4 goes to the most aggressive diagonal available, targeting the f7 square.